Hpeled/AI_Advertising_Project/README.md

-🚀 Taboola Recommendations Widget - Front End Assignment by Hila Peled This project implements a fully responsive, client-side recommendations widget using Vanilla JavaScript, HTML, and CSS to fetch and display content from the Taboola API.
+🚀 Recommendations Widget - Front End Project by Hila Peled This project implements a fully responsive, client-side recommendations widget using Vanilla JavaScript, HTML, and CSS to fetch and display content from the Taboola API.

 🛠️ Setup and Running the Project